When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 Her gaze didn’t waver.

-“I’m no fool, and the Horns of Hammerad aren’t Gold-ranked just yet.
+“I’m no fool, and the Horns of Hammerad aren’t Gold-ranked.
+Not yet.
+A proper strike force will take setting up.
+Let alone the provisioning.
 We will wait.
 Now, let us follow the quick Ryoka Griffin.”

 “Another day and night of riding.
 Too bad we couldn’t stay at the inn.”